panoply/vscode-liquid/readme.md

 ### Settings Target

 The `liquid.settings.target` option is used to determine where the extension writes settings.
-The default configuration and behavior of the extension is to use the `.vscode/settings.json` workspace file.
-Though you can target `user` settings (ie: global), it is **highly discouraged** to do so and could lead to unexpected issues outside of Liquid projects.
+The default configuration and behavior is to use the `.vscode/settings.json` workspace file.
+Though you can target `user` settings (ie: global) it is **highly discouraged** to do so and could lead to unexpected issues outside of Liquid projects.

 # Syntax Support

-Liquid syntax highlighting support within Markdown, YAML and JSON languages are applied using vscode injection grammars.
+Liquid syntax highlighting within Markdown, YAML and JSON languages are supported using vscode injection grammars.
 Grammar injections allow intelliSense capabilities provided by vscode to persist and work without interruption.
-Liquid syntax contained in JavaScript, CSS, SCSS, YAML and other supported languages require a `.liquid` extension suffix be applied on file names, for example:
+Liquid syntax contained in JavaScript, CSS, SCSS, YAML and other supported languages require a `.liquid` extension suffix be applied on file names, e.g:

 ```
 .css    →   .css.liquid